 Soundproofing a garage is no sweat!
-Thicker foam can be used for the walls and ceiling to prevent echo.
+Thicker noise cancellation foam can be used for the walls and ceiling to prevent echo.
 For the garage door, windows, or other doors, sound barriers will help reduce the amount of sound escaping.
 To allow your garage door to continue opening and closing without issue, foam can also be custom cut to your specifics.

 How can I soundproof my bedroom?

 The first step to soundproofing a bedroom is knowing your final goal.
 If your goal is to block sound disturbances from coming or going completely, dense sound barriers will be your best option.
-If your goal is to stop a sound from reverberating off the walls, acoustic foam will do the trick.
+If your goal is to stop a sound from reverberating off the walls, then acoustic foam will do the trick.

 How do you soundproof a ceiling?

 When installing the foam panels, the easiest way to adhere the product to the ceiling surface is with spray adhesive.
-You could also staple or nail the panels, but keep in mind that those will be going directly into your ceiling, and could damage the foam material.
+You could also staple or nail the panels, but keep in mind that those will be going directly into your ceiling and could damage the foam material.